Skip to main content

 The decision to conduct a voter registration drive is an important one.
 Voter registration is fundamental to elections and the democratic process.
 While helping people register to vote is vital, organizers must follow North Carolina law.

 Any individual, group, or organization that desires to conduct a voter registration drive may do so.
 No special training is required.
-Organizers and participants should carefully follow the Voter Registration Drive Information Chart of requirements and dos and don’ts.
+Organizers and participants should carefully follow the requirements as outlined in the Voter Registration Drive Information Chart below.

 Completing Voter Registration Forms